MonkeManX/monkemanx.github.io/content/articles/Namibia.md

     loadJQuery=true
 >}}

-When we got on the C19 road, it was the first time I drove the car—before that, my friends had been driving.
+When we got on the C19 road, it was the first time I drove the car before that, my friends had been driving.
 It took me a while to get used to it since I had never driven an automatic car before.
 But after a while, it basically drove itself.
 The roads were in pretty good condition, and we drove for tens of kilometers without turning.
 We blasted some music, for which we had started collecting songs a year prior specifically for a Namibia road trip playlist.
 During the 2 hours I drove, I saw five cars (I counted).

 {{< rawhtml >}}